juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

     TextAnnotation "NCCOs can contain multiple objects in the array, they are done in order and then the call ends when there are no more"

-    TextAnnotation "DEMO: Open the NCCO reference page from developer.nexmo.com to encourage people"
+    TextAnnotation "**DEMO:** Open the NCCO reference page from developer.nexmo.com to encourage people"

-    TextAnnotation "Examples are on the next slide, feel free to name drop audio, DTMF input, recording ... but don't go mad"
+    TextAnnotation "(list of examples on next slide, don't list here)"

 NCCO: Nexmo Call Control Object